 In our research, we’ve found poor customer experience or high price can negatively affect long-term success.
 Due to this, we found potential problems with Isagenix.

 Isagenix offers videos and marketing materials, but no real “science.”
 There is some evidence meal-replacement shakes can help a dieter lose more weight, but Isagenix does not present clinical research supporting a price higher than similar products.
 At DietSpotlight we look for published data to back up a company’s weight-loss claims.
-If that does not exist, to us that’s a.
+If that does not exist, to us that’s a warning.

 The Bottom Line